waotzi/website/content/index.md

 ---
 description: Welcome to my realm of technology and creativity.
-Follow me on my journey through life where I blend technology and creativity to bring my visiions to life.
+Follow me on my journey through life where I blend technology and creativity to bring my visions to life.
 ---

 # Waotzi's Path